 See Google Scholar profile.
 Twitter @MtMajura

-Keywords: political ecology; critique of conservation; land and resource rights; state formation; corruption; project ethnography; scholar-activism
+Keywords: political ecology; conservation practice; land and resource rights; state formation; project ethnography; scholar-activism

 Research grants and projects